 Hollander and Jacobson also find it easier to follow their own time schedules within their private spaces.
 “I’m a night owl and he’s in bed by 9 p.m., so I get to watch TV as late as I’d like,” says Hollander.
 How about intimacy?
 “We cuddle on our own terms!”
 This well-rested duo likes the arrangement so well, they even request two queen beds when traveling.

 Sleep divorce won’t work in all relationships.
-In fact, sleep data is inconsistent about whether sharing a bed is a boon or a bust practice, according Lisa Medalie, Psy.D, an insomnia specialist at the University of Chicago who created Doctor Lullaby.
+In fact, sleep data is inconsistent about whether sharing a bed is a boon or a bust practice, according Lisa Medalie, an insomnia specialist at the University of Chicago who created DrLullaby, a virtual insomnia treatment.

-Dr. Michael Breus, aka The Sleep Doctor, suggests you ask yourself these two questions:
+Clinical psychologist and sleep specialist Michael Breus, Ph.D., suggests you ask yourself these two questions:

 - “When I wake up at a hotel, a friend’s house or elsewhere not with my partner, how do I feel?
 More energetic?
 Well-rested?
 The answer is a clue.”

 - “Have you tried to solve your sleep problems other ways such as sound machines, blackout shades and earplugs?”